datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

     with several open science projects under his belt, he is in charge of supporting research organizations in their outreach and open data strategies.
   email: antoine@datactivist.coop
-- name: 'Justine Banuls '
-  image: "/uploads/justine.png"
-  text: |-
-    After an administrative law second university cycle, Justine joined Datactivist on a work-study basis, in parallel with a Master’s 2 in Nice, specialised in algorithmic law and data governance.
-    In line with her thesis on data as a common, Justine is currently striving for algorithmic transparency in the public administration.
-  email: justine@datactivist.coop
-  Nous croyons au savoir ouvert: ''
-  'We believe in open knowledge ': ''
 - name: Guillaume Martin
   image: "/uploads/site_gui.png"
   text: Guillaume Martin is specialized on digital strategy for administrations and